 It’s not uncommon for landlords to be confused about what they can and can’t claim for their rental properties.
 What often seems to make perfect sense in the real world does not always make sense for the Australian Tax Office (ATO).

-In general, deductions can only be claimed if they were incurred in the period that you rented the property or during the period the property was genuinely available for rent.
+In general, deductions can only be claimed if they were incurred in the period that your properties for rent were actually rented during the period the property was genuinely available for rent.
 This means a tenant needs to be in the property or you are actively looking for a tenant.
+So why settle for a rental house if you can afford one?
+Check over here for the best quality yet cheap prices of house

 If for example, you keep the property vacant while you are renovating it (say, you were fixing 3m filters on the air conditioner), then you might not be able to claim the expenses during the renovation period if it was not rented or available for rent during this time (there are some exceptions to this general rule).
 There needs to be a relationship between the money you make and the deductions you claim.
 If you are actually looking to rent some property for your business, then consider checking out some office space for rent.